sulli365/crypto_crawling/memory-bank/progress.md

    - ✅ Content crawling
    - ✅ Processing and chunking
    - ✅ Database storage
+   - ✅ Retrieval via RAG agent

 2. **Other APIs**
    - ✅ Configuration generation for all 20+ APIs
    - 🔄 Initial testing with selected APIs
-   - ❌ Comprehensive crawling of all APIs
+   - 🔄 Crawling optimization for different API structures
-   - ❌ Fine-tuning of API-specific parameters
+   - 🔄 Fine-tuning of API-specific parameters

 ### User Interface